Ahmad Mattar

-Ahmad bin Mohamed Mattar (born 13 August 1940) is a former Singaporean politician and academic who served as the inaugural Minister-in-charge of Muslim Affairs from 1977 and 1993 and Minister for the Environment from 1985 to 1993.
-A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Leng Kee Constituency between 1972 and 1976, Brickworks Constituency between 1976 and 1988, and the Brickworks division of Brickworks Group Representation Constituency (GRC) between 1988 and 1996.
+Ahmad bin Mohamed Mattar (Note: Jawi: أحمد بن محمد مطر) (born 13 August 1940) is a former Singaporean politician and academic who served as the inaugural Minister-in-charge of Muslim Affairs from 1977 and 1993 and Minister for the Environment from 1985 to 1993.
+A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for Leng Kee Constituency between 1972 and 1976, Brickworks Constituency between 1976 and 1988 and the Brickworks division of Brickworks Group Representation Constituency (GRC) between 1988 and 1996.

 Early life and education

-Born when Singapore was part of the Straits Settlements, Ahmad studied at Raffles Institution (RI) before graduating from the University of Singapore with a Bachelor of Science (BSc) in physics in 1963.
-He later obtained his Master of Science (MSc) at the University of Sheffield on a Colombo Plan scholarship and subsequently earned his Doctor of Science (DSc) at the University of Singapore.
+Born in 1940 to an Arab Singaporean family, Mattar studied at Raffles Institution (RI) before graduating from the University of Singapore (now the National University of Singapore) with a Bachelor of Science (BSc) in physics in 1963.
+He later obtained his Master of Science (MSc) at the University of Sheffield on a Colombo Plan scholarship and earned his Doctor of Science (DSc) at the University of Singapore.

 Career

-Prior to entering politics, Ahmad was a lecturer at Singapore Polytechnic (SP) and conducted the first large-scale study on the effects of traffic noise on housing estates in Singapore; the study would later inform future legislations and studies on traffic noise.
+Prior to entering politics, Mattar was a lecturer at Singapore Polytechnic (SP) and conducted the first large-scale study on the effects of traffic noise on housing estates in Singapore; the study would later inform future legislations and studies on traffic noise.
 In 1982, he founded Mendaki, an organisation established to look into the educational and welfare needs of the Singaporean Malay–Muslim community, and served as its president until 1989.

 Political career

-During the early 1970s, he was recruited by the governing People's Action Party (PAP) and contested the Leng Kee Constituency in the 1972 election on the recommendation of Abdul Rahim Ishak, then the MP for Siglap and the younger brother of Yusof bin Ishak, Singapore's first President.
-From 1977 to 1993, he also served as the inaugural Minister-in-charge of Muslim Affairs, a role created to strengthen understanding and improve relations between the Singaporean Malay–Muslim community and the PAP government.
+During the early 1970s, Mattar was recruited by the PAP.
+On the recommendation of Abdul Rahim Ishak, incumbent MP for Siglap Constituency and younger brother of Yusof Ishak, the inaugural President of Singapore, he stood in Leng Kee Constituency during the 1972 general election and won.
+From 1977 to 1993, he served as the inaugural Minister-in-charge of Muslim Affairs, a role created to strengthen understanding and improve relations between the Singaporean Malay–Muslim community and the government.

-In addition, from 1985 to 1993, he served as the Minister for the Environment in the 7th and 8th Cabinets under Prime Minister Lee Kuan Yew.
+From 1985 to 1993, he served as the Minister for the Environment in the 7th and 8th Cabinets under Prime Minister Lee Kuan Yew.
 During his tenure, he was noted for tightening restrictions on the sale of aerosols containing chlorofluorocarbons (CFCs), continuing the clean-up of the Singapore River and introducing the corrective work order (CWO) to combat littering through the public shaming of "litterbugs".
-He had planned to resign from the Cabinet after the 1991 general election but was persuaded by newly elected prime minister Goh Chok Tong, who succeeded Lee, to remain for one more term in his First Cabinet.
-He eventually stepped down from his ministerial posts in 1993 and remained a backbencher until his full retirement from politics when the 8th Parliament was dissolved ahead of the 1997 general election.
-Since then, he has largely kept a low profile.
+Despite plans to resign from the Cabinet after the 1991 general election, he was persuaded by newly elected prime minister Goh Chok Tong, who succeeded Lee, to remain for a final term in his first Cabinet.

+In 1993, Mattar resigned from the Cabinet; he remained a backbencher until his full retirement from politics at the 1997 general election.
+He has largely kept a low profile since.

 Personal life

-Ahmad is the uncle of Siti Alia Mattar, a Workers' Party (WP) candidate for Punggol GRC in the 2025 general election.
+Mattar is the uncle of Siti Alia Mattar, a Workers' Party (WP) candidate for Punggol GRC in the 2025 general election.
 The WP team lost to Gan Kim Yong and his PAP team with 44.83% of the vote.